 Our current system is designed to keep youth from physical harm, and separation often happens.
 We now know that children cannot thrive without also healing the grief and loss that come after separation from a caregiver, and that the wellbeing of caregivers has a direct impact on this healing process.

-Alia's work implements full-system well being that provides leaders, staff, foster parents, and youth new tools to understand trauma and to promote healing.
+Alia's work implements full-system well being that provides leaders, staff, families, foster parents, and youth new tools to understand trauma and to promote healing.

-Guiding our work is Alia's Theory of change, based on the foundation principles developed using current and emerging research and decades of experience working in child welfare.
+Guiding our work is Alia's theory of change, based on the foundation principles developed using current and emerging research and decades of experience working in child welfare.

 Therefore, we believe to improve outcomes for youth and families, emphasis must be placed on stabilizing and attending to the wellbeing of the workforce serving them.

 "Do the best you can until you know better.
 Then when you know better, do better." - Maya Angelou

 In the United States, over 650,000 children spend time being raised within the child welfare system each year.
 In addition to the traumatic impact on each of these children, the cost to society is staggering.
 According to the Center for Disease Control, the United States spends $124 billion dollars a year on the treatment and care of the children in the foster care system (CDC, 2012).